f-bn/aws-learning-project/README.md

   - Use of Cloud-Init to provision instances on first boot
   - Use of configuration management tools such as Ansible (in *pull-mode*)

-Regarding the EC2 OS choice, we will use **Fedora Linux** with SELinux in enforced mode.
+Regarding the EC2 operating system, we will use **Fedora Linux** with SELinux in enforced mode.